katriendg/aio-dapr-inner-dev/README.md

 ### Connect to Azure Arc

-Run all these scripts from your PowerShell terminal.
+Run all these scripts from your PowerShell terminal in the dev container.

 Ensure you are logged into your Azure tenant and set a default subscription.